 31 but Israel, pursuing the law of righteousness, has not attained to the law of righteousness.

-Although the grace of God has made God’s righteousness available to all humankind; however, it is only imputed to and bestowed upon those who put their faith in Christ and His finished work and not in themselves or their good works.
+Although the grace of God has made God’s righteousness available to all mankind; however, it is only imputed to and bestowed upon those who put their faith in Christ and His finished work, and not in themselves or their good works.

 Paul clearly explains this truth.